lewmilburn/AppScanner/README.md

 #### Creating an AppList
 To create an AppList (which is especially helpful when you need to search across multiple keywords or categories) you can pass `--save-list=example.txt` into AppScanner for it to save your selection to an AppList instead of processing it.
-Apps will not be scanned when this flag is sent, only downloaded.
+Apps will not be downloaded or scanned when this flag is sent, only added to the list.
 Next, conduct any additional searches you require, also saving them to the same file (it will ask you if you want to overwrite or append the file).

 #### Using AppLists
 First, create an AppList.
 Then run `py AppScanner.py --list=example.txt` (with your AppList being example.txt) for